stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.drawing.charts/chartdatalabelcollection/get_separator/_index.md

 title: Aspose::Words::Drawing::Charts::ChartDataLabelCollection::get_Separator method
 linktitle: get_Separator
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Drawing::Charts::ChartDataLabelCollection::get_Separator method.
+description: 'Aspose::Words::Drawing::Charts::ChartDataLabelCollection::get_Separator method.
 Gets or sets string separator used for the data labels of the entire series.
-The default is a comma, except for pie charts showing only category name and percentage, when a line break shall be used instead in C++.
+The default is a comma, except for pie charts showing only category name and percentage, when a line break shall be used instead in C++.'
 type: docs
 weight: 400
 url: /cpp/aspose.words.drawing.charts/chartdatalabelcollection/get_separator/